How to Register a Car in the City of St. Louis

 - Proper identification: Driver's license, (if your license has your social security number you need not bring anything else)

 - Social security card with an additional form of ID.

-- Paid personal property tax receipt or a property tax waiver, and the documents outlined in the preparation section.
+- Present Paid personal property tax receipt or a property tax waiver, and the documents outlined in the preparation section.

 - Personal Identification Number (PIN) printed on your renewal notice.

 - Visit the Missouri Department of Revenue Motor Vehicles Office.